 Meet Miriam Atkins, MD

-Dr. Miriam Atkins has been an invaluable part of Augusta Oncology, the only privately-owned Oncology group in Augusta, since 2000.
+Dr. Miriam Atkins has been an invaluable part of AO Multi-Specialty Clinic, the only privately-owned Oncology group in Augusta, since 2000.
 Also, she is very active in the community and holds numerous leadership positions on local boards and at the hospitals in Augusta.

 Dr. Atkins has served as Chairperson of the University Hospital Cancer Committee, University Hospital Network Composition and Growth Committee, and the University HealthLink Credentials Committee.